-The lawyer who asked you to attend the hearing will ask you questions.
+The lawyer or party who asked you to attend the hearing will ask you questions.
 This is called "examination-in-chief."
-The lawyer for the other party may also ask you questions.
+The other party or their lawyer may also ask you questions.
 This is called "cross-examination."
 Either lawyer may show you documents and ask you questions about them.
 The panel members may also ask you questions.

 If one of the parties makes an objection about a question, wait for the panel to decide before answering.
 You may be asked to leave the room while the objection is discussed.
 When you complete your testimony, the chair will excuse you.
 If there was an order excluding witnesses, you must not talk about your testimony with anyone.
 You may choose to leave or to observe the rest of the hearing.